-- (3) No person may remove any existing covering material from a waterway, or install or place any additional material over or along any waterway, unless that person: - (a) is an authorised agent of the Council or the regional council; or - (b) has written approval from the Council; or - (c) is undertaking temporary erosion and sediment control measures under an approved Erosion and Sediment Control Plan. - (4) No person may plant or remove any vegetation on the banks of any waterway in such a way as to: - (a) impair the flow of stormwater; - (b) cause destabilisation of the banks of the waterway; - (c) impede access by machinery or apparatus used to clean, maintain or improve the waterway; or - (d) otherwise cause nuisance or damage. - (5) No person may deposit any rubbish or other debris within or alongside any waterway, or in such a manner that it may enter any waterway.
+- (2) No person may remove any existing covering material from a waterway, or install or place any additional material over or along any waterway, unless that person: - (a) is an authorised agent of the Council; or - (b) has written approval from the Council; or - (c) is implementing erosion and sediment control measures under clause 23. - (3) No person may plant or remove any vegetation on the banks of any waterway in such a way as to: - (a) impair the flow of stormwater; - (b) cause destabilisation of the banks of the waterway; - (c) impede access by machinery or apparatus used to clean, maintain or improve the waterway; or - (d) otherwise cause nuisance or damage. - (4) No person may deposit any rubbish or other debris within or alongside any waterway, or in such a manner that it may enter any waterway.

-15. RESTRICTED ACTIVITIES RELATED TO FLOOD PROTECTION INFRASTRUCTURE
+16. RESTRICTED ACTIVITIES RELATED TO FLOOD PROTECTION INFRASTRUCTURE